 top of page

-Outside of the classroom, every teacher at All Nations Community School is a dedicated learner.
-We model an attitude of lifelong learning: always honing our craft, learning new methods or tools, and getting fresh ideas to keep students engaged.
+Every teacher at All Nations Community School is a dedicated learner.
 Teachers at ANCS regularly engage in continued professional development, as well as cycles of peer observations and feedback.
-Several have presented papers at professional conferences and/or published peer-reviewed scholarly work.
+Several have presented papers at professional conferences or published peer-reviewed scholarly work.

 "I want to teach students to value the process over the end result and to see failure as opportunities for growth and reflection.
 I want them to know that anything worth doing will require perseverance and a determination to accomplish the task at hand.
 The reward is in their own personal satisfaction and seeing the results of their pursuit of excellence."